NEWLY PUBLISHED MAY 2023

 Comprehensive in its scope, the book includes hundreds of black-and-white photographs, many from the personalized collections of former residents.
 It also includes details of Jewish life in other regional northern communities such as Sudbury, Timmins, Engelhart, Kirkland Lake and Val’ d’Or.

 The book was compiled by Rosalie (Mednick) Nepom, Sol Mednick, Esther (Korman) Verred, Harvey Korman and Dr. Isaac Katz, and was edited by Bill Gladstone.
 Production took almost two years, during which the number of contributors more than doubled.

-“The Jews of Rouyn-Noranda: the life and history of a small Jewish community in Northern Quebec (remembered by those who lived there)” is available from Amazon.
+“The Jews of Rouyn-Noranda: the life and history of a small Jewish community in Northern Quebec (remembered by those who lived there)” is available from Indigo and other booksellers.